michael-sumner/go-make-things/content/guides/string-array-and-object-manipulation.md

 Transform and edit strings, arrays, and objects to make working with them easier and more productive.
 Together, we'll write a working project with string, array, and object manipulation.

+This guide is short, focused, and made for beginners.
+Learn the ins-and-outs of strings, arrays, and objects in about an hour.

 {{<cta-guide>}}

 {{<pricing-link>}}